joel-vaz-sre/sre-hiring-test-jv/README.md

 ## Summary

-An intern in our team has developped an application to resize images.
+An intern in our team has developed an application to resize images.
 It's working fine.

-Unfortunatly, he left the company and we have no documentation or no insights at all about what he did.
+Unfortunately, he left the company and we have no documentation or no insights at all about what he did.

 We just have the code.